Something went wrong.

 • Pure chocolate fondant delight

+The atmosphere was one of hushed reverence, apart from the two tables of Americans talking across the room about their travels.
 Will I go back?
 I don’t think so, and not just because of the price.
-And, yes, it did get a Michelin star one year later.
-And I don’t regret going, as life is about embracing the downs as well as ups
+And, yes, it did get a Michelin star one year later

 Vantre for dinner